-On November 20, 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes, which will simplify the presentation of deferred taxes by requiring all deferred tax assets and liabilities to be classified as noncurrent on an entity's balance sheet.
-The ASU will become effective for the first interim period of the fiscal year beginning after December 15, 2016.
-The ASU may be applied prospectively or retrospectively, and early adoption is permitted.
-The Company intends to early-adopt ASU No. 2015-17 effective as of April 4, 2016.
-The adoption of ASU No. 2015-17 will not have a material impact on the Company's financial position, results of operations and related disclosures.
-If the ASU had been in effect on April 3, 2016, the current portion of the Company's deferred income taxes in the amount of \$888,000 as reported on the Company's consolidated balance sheet would have been classified as non-current, and the Company would have reported \$1.9 million as non-current deferred income taxes.
+On November 20, 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes, the intent of which was to simplify the presentation of deferred taxes by requiring all deferred tax assets and liabilities to be classified as noncurrent on an entity's balance sheet.
+The ASU was to have become effective for the first interim period of the fiscal year beginning after December 15, 2016, and early adoption is permitted.
+Upon adoption, the ASU may be applied prospectively or retrospectively.
+The Company elected to early-adopt ASU No. 2015-17 effective as of April 4, 2016 using a prospective application.
+As such, the consolidated balance sheet presented as of April 3, 2016 in the accompanying consolidated financial statements has not been adjusted.
+The adoption of ASU No. 2015-17 on April 4, 2016 resulted in the reclassification in the accompanying consolidated balance sheet as of April 2, 2017 of \$397,000 in net deferred tax assets from current to noncurrent.
+The adoption of ASU No. 2015-17 did not have an impact on the Company's results of operations and related disclosures.

 On February 25, 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which will increase transparency and comparability by requiring an entity to recognize lease assets and lease liabilities on its balance sheet and by requiring the disclosure of key information about leasing arrangements.
 Under the provisions of ASU No. 2016-02, the Company will be required to capitalize most of its current operating lease obligations as right-of-use assets with corresponding liabilities based upon the present value of the future cash outflows associated with such operating lease obligations.
 The ASU will become effective for the first interim period of the fiscal year beginning after December 15, 2018.
 The ASU is to be applied using a modified retrospective approach, and early adoption is permitted.
-Although the Company has not yet decided if it will early-adopt ASU No. 2016-02 or determined the full impact of the adoption of ASU No. 2016-02, the Company believes that because of the nature and extent of its leasing arrangements, the adoption by the Company of ASU No. 2016-02 will have a significant impact on the Company's financial position and related disclosures.
-The Company does not, however, believe that its adoption of ASU No. 2016-02 will have a material impact on its results of operations.
+The Company has not yet decided if it will early-adopt ASU No. 2016-02 and is currently evaluating the effect that its adoption of the ASU will have on its financial position, results of operations and related disclosures.

-On March 30, 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which will seek to simplify the accounting for share-based compensation transactions while maintaining or improving the usefulness of the related disclosures.
-The provisions of ASU No. 2016-09 that are applicable to the Company include the following:
+On March 30, 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, the intent of which was to simplify the accounting for share-based compensation transactions while maintaining or improving the usefulness of the related disclosures.
+ASU No. 2016-09 was to have become effective for the first interim period of the fiscal year beginning after December 15, 2016, and early adoption is permitted.
+Upon adoption, the ASU may be applied prospectively or retrospectively.
+The Company elected to early-adopt the ASU effective as of April 4, 2016 using a prospective application.
+Accordingly, the consolidated statement of income, changes in shareholders' equity and cash flows in the accompanying consoldiated financial statements for the fiscal year ended April 3, 2016 have not been adjusted.